-It is released here under the non-commercial creative commons license specified below.
+It is released here under the creative commons license specified below.
 In case further rights are required, or you require consultancy for building Arabic speech corpora, please contact Nawar Halabi by email.
 Thank you for your interest.

 Please feel free to try my Conditional Random Field based, high quality diacritiser for Arabic which can work on mobile phones.